Animal Services in Chambers County

 - Chambers County Commission Resolution to Adopt Alabama Code § 3-1-5 (see pages 3, 7, and 8 of the pdf).

-- County Commission Public Records Request Form: The County Commission does not appear to have a Public Records Request form on their website.
+- Chambers County Commission Public Records Request Form: The County Commission does not appear to have a Public Records Request form on their website.
 Call the Commission to request a form or submit according to the Open Records Act template.

 Sources

 - Regina Chambers, Chambers County Manager, 334-476-2540, spoke to Aubrie Kavanaugh on Apr.
 25, 2025 about the shelter and animal control in the county and municipalities.
-Lisa exchanged emails with Kristin Yarbrough on Jan.
-22, 2026 regarding Alabama Code § 3-1-5, as detailed above.
+Ms. Chambers exchanged emails with Kristin Yarbrough on Jan.
+22, 2026 regarding Alabama Code § 3-1-5 adoption.
+On May 20, 2026, Ms. Chambers quickly answered a request for Chattachoochee Humane Society census reports, stating that “Chambers County Commission does not have this information.”

 - Lisa Wimberley, Supervisor at Lee County Animal Control, offered information about animal control and Alabama Code § 3-1-5 status to Kristin Yarbrough on Mar.
 28, 2025.
+Lisa stated that when animal control calls are received by Chambers County officials, residents are told to shoot the dog (which remains illegal in the absence of legal cause) or to transport the dog to the Chattahoochee Humane Society.

 Do You Have a Correction, Addition, or Comment?